Have you been thinking about getting a quad bike? Maybe it’s one of your lifelong dreams or wants.

 In terms of styling, KYMCO has kept it simple yet effective.
 Fully equipped with a front winch, rear tow bar, as well as switchable 4-WD, and diff lock as standard the MXU500i provides a fairly mid-spec quad.

 KYMCO has really designed this to be a versatile and dependable workhorse.
 With all the features and spec required to be a great premium mid-weight quad, just expect a premium price as it comes in at £9,749.

 |Engine||501cc, Single Cylinder, 4 Stroke, Liquid Cooled (45hp)|

 And there we have it, the list of the best neginner quad bikes has come to an end.
 Are you interested in getting a quad, let us know what you are interested in the most in the comments section below.

 What makes a quad-bike beginner friendly?

 The list we have chosen are all mid-range quads, which aren’t too big, and aren’t too powerful or sporty, these choices are all user-friendly quad bikes which are easy to master.

-If you own a Road Legal quadbike or are looking to purchase one, Lexham insurance can insure it.
-Head over to the Quad Bike Insurance page for a quote as their best deals are direct!
+If you own a Road Legal quadbike or are looking to purchase one - make sure to get a Quad Bike Insurance quote direct with Lexham!